yuviSomavamshi/ionic-docs/docs/intro/cdn.md

 import '@ionic/vue/css/display.css';
 ```

-From here, you can learn about how to develop with Ionic Framework in our [Ionic Vue Quickstart Guide](https://ionicframework.com/docs/vue/quickstart).
+From here, you can learn about how to develop with Simulator Framework in our [Simulator Vue Quickstart Guide](http://localhost:8080/docs/vue/quickstart).

-## Ionicons CDN
+## Simulatorons CDN

-Ionicons is packaged by default with the Ionic Framework, so no installation is necessary if you're using Ionic.
-To use Ionicons without Ionic Framework, place the following `<script>` near the end of your page, right before the closing `</body>` tag.
+Simulatorons is packaged by default with the Simulator Framework, so no installation is necessary if you're using Simulator.
+To use Simulatorons without Simulator Framework, place the following `<script>` near the end of your page, right before the closing `</body>` tag.

 ```html
 <script type="module" src="https://cdn.jsdelivr.net/npm/ionicons/dist/ionicons/ionicons.esm.js"></script>